Table of Contents

-Table of Contents**

 SolarWinds has two pricing tiers - perpetual licensing and subscription licensing.
 The perpetual license allows you to use the monitoring tools for life.
 However, you need to pay a yearly fee for support and maintenance.
 Subscription licensing, on the other hand, is available for a period of 1-5 years.
 You need to renew your subscription at the end of your chosen period.

 MetricFire, on the other hand, has scalable pricing options.
 You pay for what you use.
 The basic plan gives you two user accounts and a subscription period of 6 months.
-MetricFire pricing starts at $85 per month, which makes it a really affordable monitoring solution for most businesses.
-According to a user review on Capterra, "The great service along with a great price makes us an extremely happy user and I would highly recommend to anyone in need of Graphite."
+MetricFire pricing starts at $19 per month, which makes it a really affordable monitoring solution for most businesses.
+According to a user review on Capterra, "The great service along with a great price makes us an extremely happy user and I would highly recommend it to anyone in need of Graphite."

-  Both the companies have 24/7 support.
+Both companies have 24/7 support.
 However, in the case of a perpetual license of SolarWinds, you need to pay an additional yearly fee.
 There are no additional charges for customer support with MetricFire.

 It also looks like SolarWinds' customer support leaves a lot to be desired.
 According to a user review on TrustRadius, "Sometimes the support refers us to the Knowledge base and Thwack.
-Not a huge deal, but I only end up putting in a ticket when I have spent a great deal of time searching for a solution.
+Not a huge deal, but I only end up putting in a ticket when I have spent a great deal of time searching for a solution."